-- Amount of energy and quality protein is available higher than the level required for basic survival.
+- Amount of energy and quality protein which is higher than the level required for basic survival.

 If the chickens are in an environment where temperatures remain below their comfort levels, they will need more energy to increase body metabolism.
 They will again need more energy if you allow them to run.

 If your chickens are allowed to scavenge and get all the nutrients scavenging, they must be getting good amounts of proteins from insects and worms.
 If that is the case, you should consider using Chicken Premixes that provide more energy.
 If your chicken eats whole grains, seeds, fiber and vegetable material, it must have small stones or grit for grinding the fiber or hard food material.
 If your chicken remain indoors the grit has to be supplied in their feed.